-a) the ratio of the total amount of external debt to exports of goods and services at 200 - 250%;
+a) the ratio of the total amount of external debt to exports of goods and services at the level of 200 - 250%;

-b) the ratio of payments on debt service to exports of goods and services is not more than 20 - 25%.
-(In calculating of these indicators we only take into account public and publicly guaranteed debt).
+b) the ratio of payments on debt service to exports of goods and services, that is not more than 20 - 25%.
+(In calculating of these indicators we only take into account public and public-guaranteed debt).